Last updated on April 18th, 2018 at 11:41 am

 1. Guided City Tour in Bogotá

 A trip to Bogotá is not complete without a proper city tour.
+This is of course one of the best things to do in Bogota!
 Start at Plaza de Bolivar, the main square of the city, surrounded by federal government buildings.
 Then continue to the colonial part of the city, also known as “La Candelaria” where you will find the San Francisco Church and many of the city’s renowned museums such as the Gold Museum (home to more than 30,000 pre-Colombian gold artifacts) and the Botero Museum.

 Traveler’s Tip: Take a cable car to the top of Monserrate Hill, as it is a great addition to any Bogotá city tour.
 At the top, you will see spectacular views of the city.
 For more traveler’s tips on Bogotá, read Bogotá: 10 Things Locals Want You to Know.